pubflow/native-payments/docs/database-schema.md

     card_brand VARCHAR(50), -- 'visa', 'mastercard', etc.
     is_default BOOLEAN NOT NULL DEFAULT false,
     billing_address_id VARCHAR(255),
-    created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+    is_guest BOOLEAN NOT NULL DEFAULT false, -- Indicates if this is a guest payment method guest_email VARCHAR(255), -- Email for guest payment methods (for identification) created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
     updated_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
-    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE CASCADE, FOREIGN KEY (provider_id) REFERENCES payment_providers(id) ON DELETE CASCADE, FOREIGN KEY (billing_address_id) REFERENCES addresses(id) ON DELETE SET NULL, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL) -- Must belong to either a user or organization );
+    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE CASCADE, FOREIGN KEY (provider_id) REFERENCES payment_providers(id) ON DELETE CASCADE, FOREIGN KEY (billing_address_id) REFERENCES addresses(id) ON DELETE SET NULL, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL OR is_guest = true) -- Must belong to either a user, organization, or be a guest
+);
 ```